 Why we recommend Scraping:

 We love scraping because it provides a connection with your body that you can’t get from percussive therapy.
-Percussive therapy tricks the brain into allowing treatment through its rapid pulse movement.
-This can be beneficial for an over sensitized nervous system, but for most people, it is more useful to understand which areas require treatment using biofeedback.
-Biofeedback is a useful self assessment tool that will allow you to understand, scan and assess areas that require treatment.
+The connection allows for biofeedback, which is a useful self assessment tool that will allow you to understand, scan and assess areas that require treatment.
 When you are scraping, you can move the tool over your body and based on how it feels, you can understand where your body needs it most.
-The act of scraping can be incredibly Zen, many people have mentioned they find the repetition and connection with their body to be soothing in addition to the tension relief benefits that it provides.
+The act of scraping can be incredibly Zen, and many people have mentioned they find the repetition and connection with their body to be soothing in addition to the tension relief benefits that it provides.

 The highest quality scraper is much more affordable than an entry level percussive tool, and does not require additional maintenance or batteries.
 Scrapers are silent compared to percussive guns and the tools are smaller, lighter and more travel friendly.
 Scraping tools don’t have parts that may break down or wear out over time.
 If you take care of your tool, it will stay in the same condition you bought it in for years to come.
 Percussive tools also should not be used on the neck, and scraping tools are a safe and effective way to provide neck pain relief from soft tissue injuries and tech neck.

 The bottom line is both of these tools are great options for your routine and can actually compliment one another as a part of your recovery stack.
 They both can lead to relief and feelings of relaxation, and both have mechanisms that can contribute to quicker recovery by stimulating blood flow to the treatment area, allowing for faster healing times.
 Both tools are easy to learn how to use and will quickly pay for themselves if you have to book fewer sessions with your physiotherapist, chiropractor or massage therapist.
-If you can only afford one tool, we recommend getting started with a scraping tool.
-With more time on the market, a more affordable price point, and a better mechanism for scanning and assessing your body’s needs, we feel this is the best tool to help combat tension and provide relief.
+With that said, both techniques are different and if nothing else has worked for your muscle relief, then you will want to give muscle scraping a try.